ndpage/ndpage/README.md

 ### Hi there 👋
-I'm Nathan and I am a software engineer at Bosch and a graduate student in Computer Science at Clemson University 🐅
+I'm Nathan!
+I am a software engineer at Bosch and a graduate student in Computer Science at Clemson University 🐅
 - 🌱 Currently growing my software engineering skills
 - 🤝 I’m looking to collaborate on projects developing softwar for embedded systems, cloud services, or anything in between!
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/nathanpage2/)